Geneticscrol/.dotfiles/README.md

  ### On Linux(recommended UBUNTU):
    1) Download Homebrew
-   2) DOwnload Neovim, Neofetch, Htop, Tmux, Fish etc using Homebrew
+   2) Download Neovim, Neofetch, Htop, Tmux, Fish etc using Homebrew

 ## If you are having trouble, please visit https://youtube.com/devaslife most of my configurations are taken from him